-Michelangelo Buonarroti (1475-1564) was another one of those polymaths who was born in the Renaissance and who left a permanent mark on the world through his art.
+Michelangelo Buonarroti (1475-1564) was another polymath who was born during the Renaissance and who left a permanent mark on the world through his art.
 His main talent was sculpting with his most famous works being the Pietà and David, two of the most famous sculptures in the world.

 Similar to da Vinci, Michelangelo was good at anything he put his mind to.
 This resulted in various works of art such as paintings like the Last Judgement and The Creation of Adam on the walls of the Sistine Chapel, or architecture, resulting in the St Peter’s Basilica and the Piazza del Campidoglio in Rome.